Version 5 – effective 1 Oct 2019

 You can provide us with instructions in person, by telephone, email or in writing.

-Davelcorp Insurance Brokers are an Australian owned insurance advisory firm, members of the National Insurance Brokers Association and a shareholder in IBNA.
+Davelcorp Insurance Brokers are an Australian owned insurance advisory firm, members of the National Insurance Brokers Association and are a Steadfast Group Limited (Steadfast) Network Broker.

-As an IBNA shareholder, we can access services including operating and compliance tools, advice and assistance from professional bodies, group insurance arrangements, product comparison and placement support, claims support and purchasing arrangements.
-These member services are either funded or subsidised by IBNA or available exclusively to shareholders for a fee.
+As a Steadfast Network Broker we have access to member services including model operating and compliance tools, procedures, manuals and training, legal, technical, banking and recruitment advice and assistance, group insurance arrangements, product comparison and placement support, claims support and group purchasing arrangements.
+These member services are either funded by Steadfast, subsidised by Steadfast or available exclusively to Steadfast Network Brokers for a fee.
+You can obtain a copy of Steadfast‘s FSG at www.steadfast.com.au.

 FEES FOR OUR SERVICES